UltimateCyberTech/CYB3R4T/README.md

 ## Disclaimer
 <b>I ( Rajdeep Verma [UltimateCyberTech] )  Provides no warranty with this software and will not be responsible for any direct or indirect damage caused due to the usage of this tool.<br>
-CYB3R4T is built for both Educational and Internal use ONLY.</b>
+Cyberat is built for both Educational and Internal use ONLY.</b>